Skip to main content

 Tips for your visit

-Venue includes over 90 hands-on science activities.
-Toddler days and home educator days available.
-Birthday parties catered for.
-The Super Secret Spy show suitable for ages 4+.
-Recommend visiting the full 'visiting us' page for comprehensive accessibility details before planning your visit.
+Over 90 hands-on science activities available.
+Toddler days and home educator days offered.
+Birthday parties available.
+The venue offers science discovery shows (e.g. Super Secret Spy show for ages 4+).
+Check the full 'Visiting us' page for complete accessibility details before visiting.

 Accessibility